-We believe in maximising the use of the pupil premium grant (PPG) by utilising a long-term strategy aligned with the School Development Plan (SDP).
-This enables us to implement a blend of short, medium, and long-term interventions, align pupil premium use with wider school improvements, and improve readiness to learn.
+We believe in maximising the use of the pupil premium grant (PPG) by utilising a long-term strategy aligned to the School Development Plan (SDP).
+This enables us to implement a blend of short, medium and long-term interventions, and align pupil premium use with wider school improvements and improving readiness to learn.

-Our school vision is Striving, Inspiration, and Community.
-We recognise that some of the strategies we are utilising are tackling some of the hidden barriers to achievement.
-We are also investing in preparatory work to enable children to get into good learning routines.
+Our school vision is Striving, Inspiration and Community and we recognise that some of the strategies we are utilising are tackling some of the hidden barriers to achievement - and we are investing in preparatory work to enable children to get into good learning routines.

 Overcoming barriers to learning is at the heart of our PPG use.
 We understand that needs and costs will differ depending on the barriers to learning being addressed.
 As such, we do not automatically allocate personal budgets per pupil in receipt of the PPG.
-Instead, we identify the barriers to be addressed and the interventions required, whether in small groups, large groups, the whole school, or as individuals, and allocate a budget accordingly.
+Instead, we identify the barrier to be addressed and the interventions required, whether in small groups, large groups, the whole school or as individuals, and allocate a budget accordingly.